-Gray zone conflict occurs when capable actors intentionally limit the intensity or capacity of their aggressions and refrain from escalation.
-It differs from other forms of irregular or asymmetric warfare that are also limited because one of the combatants simply lacks the means to escalate the conflict.
-Unlimited war for a guerrilla will be limited war for the state.
-Gray zone actors, by contrast, exercises calculated restraint out of concern for the potential consequences of their aggressions.
-Limited conflict, ironically enough, becomes a symptom of the success of deterrence.
-Gray zone conflict may be better understood as a reflection of weakness rather than an expression of strength.
+Gray zone conflict occurs when capable actors intentionally limit the intensity or capacity of aggression and refrain from escalation.
+It differs from other forms of irregular or asymmetric warfare that are also limited because one of the combatants simply lacks the means to escalate.
+Unlimited war for the guerrilla will be limited war for the state.
+Gray zone actors, by contrast, exercise calculated restraint out of concern for the potential consequences of aggression.

-While not new per se, gray zone conflict becomes more attractive as the expanding benefits of economic interdependence and cyber connectivity and the increasingly prohibitive cost of conventional, let alone nuclear, war justify coordinating tacitly for coexistence.
 Adversaries who no longer possess monolithic interests will also prefer to compete around the edges rather than openly confront opponents, concerned that the maximization of military power would undermine larger political objectives.
+Limited conflict, ironically enough, is a symptom of deterrence success.
+Gray zone conflict, conversely, may be a reflection of weakness more than an expression of strength.

 Just as there is a gray zone between war and peace, the distinction between effective and ineffective deterrence is also fuzzy.
-We have introduced the notion of the deterrence gradient, analogous to the military loss of strength gradient, to describe credible deterrence as a continuous variable.
+We have introduced the notion of the deterrence gradient, a straightforward extrapolation from the military loss of strength gradient, to describe credible deterrence as a continuous variable.
 Wherever deterrence is credible (due to a favorable balance of power, greater relative valuation of the stakes, costly signals of commitment, a reputation for resolve, etc.), revisionists will exercise considerable restraint as they probe to see what they can get away with.
 Wherever deterrence is not credible, revisionists will be more emboldened to use whatever means they have at their disposal to meet their objectives, limited only by efficiency concerns.
 The challenge lies in between these extremes, where the variable threshold of credibility creates a policy arena for limited conflict, and where it can be difficult to distinguish efficiency motivations from risk sensitivity.
 Doubling down on deterrence can mitigate conflict in the latter case but provoke escalation in the former.